Our adaptive clothing guide & collection

 Magnetic pocket fastenings – to ensure they sit flat and keep belongings and devices safe.

-Accessible openings – zips added to the full length of the arm to allow full exposure as needed.
+Accessible openings: Zips added to the full length of the arm to allow full exposure as needed.

 Pocket with tube access.